xxsacxx/filer/README.md

 ![Filer](https://i.imgur.com/hz3xEma.jpg)

-This is your personal intelligent Filer which will help you keep your sanity by keeping your filesystem well arranged.
+This is your personal intelligent Filer(OS Independent) which will help you keep your sanity by keeping your filesystem well arranged.
-It will keep looking in the specified directory for any file added or modifed, depending on the file extension it will create and move files to their respective category directories.
+It can keep looking in the specified directory for any file added or modifed, depending on the file extension it will create and move files to their respective category directories.
+Also it can be used to tidy your directory even when no change happens in the directory
 ## Use case
 -----------
 You download everything in a specific folder and later it become so hard for you to find a file in need .This "filer"